-The requirements for damage trim and stability of the ships carrying packaged irradiated nuclear fuel or high-level radioactive wastes with the total radioactivity above 2×10^6 TBq or plutonium with the total radioactivity 2×10^5 TBq and above shall be met in the case of the calculated damage anywhere along the ship length.
+The requirements for damage trim and stability of the ships carrying packaged irradiated nuclear fuel or high-level radioactive wastes with the total radioactivity above $2 \times 10^6$ TBq or plutonium with the total radioactivity $2 \times 10^5$ TBq and above shall be met in the case of the calculated damage anywhere along the ship length.

-On the Register approval the possible probability estimation of the ship subdivision may be considered being an alternative to the requirements indicated.
+The possible probability estimation of the ship subdivision may be considered being an alternative to the requirements indicated.

-For ships carrying radioactive agents the required subdivision index R shall be determined by the Register.
-In any case, for ships carrying radioactive agents with the total radioactivity above 2×10^6 TBq or plutonium with the total radioactivity above 2×10^5 TBq, the required subdivision index shall be equal to R + 0.2(1 - R), but not less than 0.6, where R is determined in compliance with 2.2.2.1 and 2.2.2.2.
-For ships less than 80 m in length, the value of required subdivision index R shall be determined by the formula where R_0 is the value of R, calculated in compliance with 2.2.2.1.
+For ships carrying radioactive agents the required subdivision index R shall be determined in compliance with 2.2.
+Thus, for cargo ships less than 80 m in length the value of the required subdivision index R shall be determined as for a ship of 80 m in length.
+In any case, for ships carrying radioactive agents with the total radioactivity above $2 \times 10^6$ TBq or plutonium with the total radioactivity above $2 \times 10^5$ TBq, the required subdivision index shall be equal to R+0.2(1-R), but not less than 0.6, where R is determined in compliance with 2.2.2.1 and 2.2.2.2.
+For ships less than 80 m in length, the value of required subdivision index R shall be determined by the formula where $R_0$ is the value of R, calculated in compliance with 2.2.2.1.

-$$R = 1 - [1/(1 + 0.8R_0/(1 - R_0))]$$ (3.4.8)
+$$R=1-[1/(1+0.8R_0/(1-R_0))] \tag{3.4.8}$$